What to Expect During the Home Equity Loan Closing Process

 Home Equity Loan Closing Costs and Fees

 Closing costs and fees vary by lender.
-Discover Home Loans has no origination fees.
+Discover® Home Loans has no origination fees and no charges at closing.
 With lenders that do charge fees and closing costs, you may be able to roll the cost into the loan amount so that you do not have to pay for these expenses upfront.